greiginsydney/Intervalometerator/docs/setup-heartbeating.md

 48. Despite what I said in Step 46, I found in my testing I wanted ONE extra bit of functionality: Pager Duty was letting me know when the intvlm8r was FAILING to report in, but was deathly silent when it came good, and that was some comforting news I was wanting to see on my phone.
 Never fear - Qisthy and the team at Pager Duty support had the answer for me.

 49. From your Pager Duty desktop, select People, your user name, the Notification Rules tab, and under "When a high-urgency incident assigned to me changes...", click the "+ Add Notification Rule" button and add as many notifications as you wish.
-I'm already receiving an e-mail from Dead Man's Snitch when the intvlm8r starts reporting in again, so I only added an SMS here:
+I'm already receiving an e-mail from Dead Man's Snitch when the intvlm8r starts reporting in again - and thus my PagerDuty incident is 'resolved' - so I only needed to add an SMS here:

 <p align="center">
 <img src="https://user-images.githubusercontent.com/11004787/127469779-7f4a0b89-e5b1-4558-9560-dcd9c1e4d0b0.png" width="80%">